 Problems with the pancreas can cause exocrine pancreatic insufficiency (EPI).
-A person with EPI may experience symptoms similar to those of several other digestive conditions, which can make it difficult to recognize.
+Symptoms can be similar to those of several other digestive conditions and include bloating, gas, pain, and fatty stools.

 The pancreas plays an important role in digestion.
 It produces enzymes that help break down carbohydrates, fat, and protein, allowing the body to get the nutrients it needs to function.

 Damage to the cells that produce these pancreatic enzymes can cause EPI.
 In people with the condition, the pancreas does not produce enough enzymes for the body to break down food and absorb nutrients.

 Without treatment, the condition can lead to several

 In people with EPI, the body does not break down carbohydrates, proteins, and fats in foods into substances that it can absorb.
 As a result, undigested and unabsorbed food remains in the digestive tract, which can lead to a number of uncomfortable gastrointestinal symptoms.

 The symptoms of EPI are generally nonspecific.
 In other words, a person or their doctor

 Steatorrhea refers to excess fat in the stool.
 It is the